osrf/gazebo_tutorials/ros_overview/tutorial.md

 ### CMakeLists.txt

-Because Gazebo is no longer a ROS package but instead a system dependency, your CMake file might need to be reconfigured.
+The ROS-wrapped versiong of Gazebo was removed in favor of the system install of Gazebo.
+This may require reconfiguration of your
+CMake file.
 The following is an example CMakeLists.txt:

 ~~~
 cmake_minimum_required(VERSION 2.8.3)